Deployment Update: 9 Months Down

 We also went on a family trip to Pigeon Forge, Tennessee.
 Where we spent 2 days having a blast at Dollywood and Splash Country!

 But the biggest thing that happened in July was that we adopted a puppy!!
 Our very own deployment dog!
-The shelter on Fort Hood posted about a litter of puppies that were dumped on the range and after one look at their sweet faces, we knew we had to have one.
+The animal shelter on Fort Cavazos posted about a litter of puppies that were dumped on the range and after one look at their sweet faces, we knew we had to have one.

 • planted some flowers